Trump touts US nuclear arsenal amid standoff with North Korea

 It is unclear to what extent, if any, the US nuclear arsenal has been modernized since Trump took office.
 Such efforts would require billions of dollars allocated by Congress, and Trump's administration has proposed increasing spending on nuclear programs by 11%, more than the overall increase to the defense budget.

-Efforts to update the US nuclear arsenal are heavily governed by existing treaties with other nuclear states.
+Significant changes to the US nuclear arsenal capability would be heavily governed by existing treaties with other nuclear states.
 The longstanding goal of those agreements has been to reduce the overall number of nuclear weapons worldwide.

 Trump's morning statement came amid bipartisan concern over Trump's scaled-up rhetoric about North Korea, which came to a head Tuesday afternoon.